 That may not be the only new device added to the fold, though – Hothead didn't update the changelog, so it's hard to say what else the update brings along with it.
-Perhaps it adds more devices, or fixes some bugs.

 Encouraging players to "go for the big win," Hothead Games recently released Big Win Football to the Play Store.
 The makers of the artistic masterpiece that is Machinarium and the similarly sports-minded Big Win Soccer have added another entry to their catalogue of "Big Win" sports games, bringing the same customizable, competitive and unique gameplay dynamic to football fans, allowing them to create their own customized dream team, play against opponents online, and enhance player skills with game-changing boosts.

 Every once in a while, a new game shows up on Android that really catches my attention.
 Sometimes it's the graphics, sometimes it's the gameplay itself.
 Sometimes it's both.
 The latter is the case with City of Secrets, which just recently landed in the Play Store.

 As far as gameplay is concerned, City of Secrets reminds me of Machinarium.
 The principle of the game is very similar: find various, somewhat hidden, objects and use them to solve puzzles.